kotborealis/sync-lc-providers/README.md

 # sync-lc-providers
-Node.JS library to fetch info from Yo');
+Node.JS library to fetch info from Youtube, Soundcloud and etc.
-/**
-  Returns promise with video info:

-**/utube, Soundcloud and etc.

 ## Supported providers
 * Coub